arms-mbon/darwin-core-generator/README.md

 Note that the code has some hard-coded values and some particulars unique to our desires with our data.
 These are described in the [arms_toolbox](https://github.com/arms-mbon/darwin-core-generator/tree/main/arms_toolbox) folder.

+## Dealing with taxonomic names

+The current version (V2, Sept 2026) of the code has some if-the-else's regarding the reporting of taxon names.
+Eur(OBIS) requires that, where available, WoRMS names are reported over NBCI ones: therefor the code does a match on the NCBI IDs returned by PEMA to the AphiaIDs, using the REST APIs from MarineSpecies.
+The scienficName and ID fields are filled with these values.
+If no match is found for the NCBI-reported taxon name at the reported taxon rank, the code goes up to a broader level (e.g. species to genus) using ENA rest APIs, and looks again.
+Where no match is ever found, no value is reported.
+Note that this behaviour will be modified somewhat in the next version of the code.

+A check on the taxon names is then made with Catalogue of Life, using its APIs.
+If a match is found in CoL and not in WoRMS, the CoL name is used as the scientificName.

+Note that in addition, the output files from PEMA are processed before being fed into the DwC generator, to perform taxon-name cleanup.
+The code for doing this can be found in [https://github.com/arms-mbon/code_release_001](https://github.com/arms-mbon/code_release_001) and [https://github.com/arms-mbon/code_release_002](https://github.com/arms-mbon/code_release_002) for the two versions of these ARMS data that we have so-far processed.

 ## Local usage and testing

 To run the code, use main.py (see further instructions below) and that calls on the other python codes in the folder arms_toolbox.
 In here you specify the location of the fasta files produced by PEMA (being stored in the Marine Data Archive for our data) and hard code a few other details.
 More hard-coding of inputs and values can be found in the "schemas" files in "data" (e.g. [here](https://github.com/arms-mbon/darwin-core-generator/tree/main/data/dr001/schemas) for data release 001 and [here](https://github.com/arms-mbon/darwin-core-generator/tree/main/data/schemas) for data release 002).